laminlabs/lamin-docs/docs/influences.md

 ### gget

-[gget](https://github.com/pachterlab/gget) enables efficient queries of genomic databases.
-It provides simple, intuitive API on top of the existing web servers.
+[gget](https://github.com/pachterlab/gget) provides a simple, intuitive API to query existing web servers of genomic databases.

-LaminDB embraces the same motivation to provide users with simple, reliable access to biological references.
-Instead of relying on web servers, we cache versioned ontologies on s3.
-Unlike gget, LaminDB does not provide access to the complete information of references, it only stores basic metadata that is sufficient for data annotation.
-In addition, LaminDB focuses on processes involves metadata curation, standardization by enabling creating hierarchical SQL records from those ontologies.
+With [bionty](https://lamin.ai/docs/bionty), Lamin provides a similar tool with three important differences:

+- Bionty focuses on leveraging public ontologies for data management (validation, standardization, annotation) rather than queries.
+In comparison to gget, Bionty's queries are more limited.
+- To enable robust & performant access for usage in data pipelines that bulk-validate, -standardize, or -annotate, Lamin hosts versioned ontologies on AWS S3 instead of relying on the sometimes flaky availability of existing public web servers.
+- Bionty can be plugged into LaminDB to easily import records from public ontologies into biological registries, managed in a simple database.